-As of December 31, 2023, conditional advances referred to conditional advances received under the ADNA program, which receives public financing from Bpifrance to develop the TG4010 and TG4001 products.
+As of December 31, 2024, conditional advances referred to conditional advances received under the ADNA program, which receives public financing from Bpifrance to develop the TG4010 and TG4001 products.
 This program ended on December 31, 2016.
-Transgene received a total of \notin 15,942 thousand in conditional advances under this program.
+Transgene received a total of $\pounds$ 15,942 thousand in conditional advances under this program.

-As of December 31, 2023, the liability consisting of conditional advances in the Company's balance sheet amounts to €1,381 thousand.
+As of December 31, 2024, the value of the repayable advance liability shown in the Company's balance sheet is zero.
 At each closing, the Company re-values its conditional advances received under the ADNA program based on the discounted expected future reimbursements as described in Note 1 to the Annual financial statements.
 The effective interest rate determined when the repayable advance is set up is 7.5%.